rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The problem of mapping arbitrary bit strings to elliptic curve points has been the subject of both practical and theoretical research.
-This section briefly describes the background and research results that underly the recommendations in this document.
+This section briefly describes the background and research results that underlie the recommendations in this document.
 This section is provided for informational purposes only.

 A naive but generally insecure method of mapping a string msg to